aptoma/twig-markdown/README.md

 ## Adding a Markdown parser engine

-To add your own Markdown parser engine, just create a class in the `Aptoma/Twig/Extension/MarkdownParser` folder and name it according to your vendor ID.
+To add your own Markdown parser engine, just create a class in the `Aptoma/Twig/Extension/MarkdownEngine` folder and name it according to your vendor ID.
-Your class MUST implement the interface `Aptoma\Twig\Extension\MarkdownParserInterface.php`.
+Your class MUST implement the interface `Aptoma\Twig\Extension\MarkdownEngineInterface.php`.

 ## License